 The entire produce community — including the California avocado industry — is undergoing a vital transformation, as various food-borne illness outbreaks have forced consumers and the federal government to put into place greater regulations and standards regarding the safety of fresh produce.
-Acting under authority of the Food Safety Modernization Act (FSMA), the Food & Drug Administration has proposed new regulations to implement more stringent food-safety requirements.
-This new regulatory oversight, along with growing customer demands, will soon require that every facet of the supply chain, including avocado growers, verify and document the safety of their operations and food they produce through a recognizable program.
+On January 26th, 2016, the Food Safety Modernization Act (FSMA) became law.
+Under FSMA growers and harvesters will have to demonstrate that their policies, procedures and workers all comply with the law.
+Most growers will have two (or more) years to demonstrate compliance as determined by the size of their business.

-For further information about the CAC GAP program, or how to become GAP certified, please contact the Commission at 949-341-1955 or email@example.com.
+For further information about the CAC Food Safety Program please contact the Commission at 949-341-1955 or email@example.com.